-Technical Fire Services is currently booking dates for fire department aerial apparatus inspections and testing.
-As our client list has grown over the last several years we are already taking appointment dates for April to December season.
+Technical Fire Services is currently booking dates for fire department annual aerial apparatus inspections only.
+Our current service area is throughout New Jersey and the lower Hudson Valley.
 Make your reservation today and don’t be caught short at the end of the calendar year.

 Don’t delay – call today or click on EMAIL US and schedule your department’s aerial test and inspection

 Fire department aerial apparatus require periodic inspection and testing to remain safe and ready for emergency operations.
 Apparatus manufacturer’s all require inspection and testing at least annually and occupational workplace regulations also require annual inspection and testing.
 Agencies or jurisdictions which follow the NFPA 1911 standard will also have periodic inspection and testing requirements.

 There are two distinctly different levels or types of aerial inspection and testing: the annual inspection and load test and the 5-year non-destructive testing.
 Often people confuse the annual load test with the non-destructive testing and are left outside of compliance with the apparatus regulations.
 If you have any questions or would like to discuss your specific apparatus please feel free to contact us via telephone or email.
 Our team is happy to share our knowledge with you in an effort to make your fireground a safer place to work.